Aníbal Milhais: War service

 On 30 July 1915 he was drafted into the Infantry of Bragança.
 In 1917, he was mobilized to join the Portuguese Expeditionary Corps.
 He arrived in France in the same year, as a member of the Trás os Montes Brigade of the 2nd Infantry Division of the Expeditionary Corps.
 The division was deployed to the front line.

 The participation of Portugal in World War I took place mostly in Flanders, Belgium.
 Portuguese soldiers volunteered to infiltrate enemy lines and raid trenches, even though the casualties on both sides for raids were extremely high.
 Three German divisions had been rotated in the sector facing the 2nd Division in the last nine months before April 1918.
 The division saw no major battles, but suffered many casualties and extreme fatigue among the front-line soldiers from consecutive night raids.
 The Portuguese were to have been rotated out of the line on the same morning that the Germans attacked.

 On 9 April 1918 Milhais took part in the battle known in Portugal as "The Battle of La Lys" – the first day of Ludendorff's Lys Offensive, otherwise known as "Operation Georgette", and as the "Battle of Estaires" in official British history.
-He found himself in the midst of the battle, in the field of Isberg, covering the withdrawal of Portuguese and Scots soldiers.
+He found himself in the midst of the battle, in the field of Isberg, covering the withdrawal of Portuguese and Scottish soldiers.
 Within a few hours, 1,938 men had been killed, 5,198 wounded and about 7,000 taken prisoner.
 Milhais was in charge of a Lewis gun.
-He laid down intensive fire against assaults by two German regiments, inflicting many casualties.
+He laid down intense fire against assaults by two German regiments, inflicting many casualties.
 He managed to cover the retreat of Portuguese and Scots alike, despite coming under heavy attack himself.
 He fired in all directions and stayed at his post until he ran out of ammunition.
 Finally, the Germans decided to go around his position, and Milhais found himself alone in the rear of the enemy lines for three days.
 On the third day, Milhais, still carrying his Lewis gun, rescued a Scottish major from a swamp, and the two reached Allied lines.
 Milhais was warmly welcomed, but being a modest man, he did not say anything about his feats.
 However, the officer he had helped reported his actions to the British headquarters and several other testimonials also made his deeds known.

 A few months later, Milhais once again held back a German assault single-handed with his Lewis gun, allowing a Belgian unit to retreat safely to a secondary trench without casualties.
 Both the British observers present in the scene and the Belgian commander included his action in their reports.
 Milhais was awarded the highest Portuguese distinction - the Order of the Tower and Sword - and the French Légion d'Honneur, awarded on the battlefield before 15,000 Allied soldiers.

 On 15 July 1918 the Order of Service of the Battalion published a commendation, given by Major Ferreira do Amaral, which described his action as having been worth a million men, hence the nickname by which he became known: "Soldier Millions".